Showing posts with label BAASS. Show all posts

 The next day, “Over lunch at SRI I found out that both Ingo [Swann] and Hal were keenly interested in UFOs and the secrecy attached to the subject.”
 In November, Puthoff introduced Vallee to a psychic he was testing, Uri Geller.
 Vallee was supportive of the parapsychology research, but was not convinced when, “Uri told me he himself had no power, everything came from the saucers.”

-SRI: Puthoff and Geller appear in the first minute of this video clip.
+SRI: Puthoff and Geller appear in this video clip.

 Puthoff continued to introduce Vallee to government contacts.
 In October, Vallee met Howell McConnell, who shared some similar interests (psychic phenomena, mysticism, UFOs) and monitored the SRI psychic project for the National Security Agency.
 McConnell told Vallee about the NSA’s skeptical approach.
 “I work for a bunch of bureaucrats… But an Agency like ours can take no risks.
 So we keep an eye on things.
 If something does happen, they'll be able to say they were aware of the situation, that one of their analysts was informed, his documentation up to date..."